 On April 12, 2004, a payday loan store in Tacoma, Washington was robbed.
 After viewing a photo montage, a witness identified Los Angeles, California resident James Anderson as one of the robbers.
 Police in Tacoma had Anderson’s mugshot because he had spent time in a Tacoma jail.
 Based on the identification, Anderson was arrested and charged with the robbery.
 Anderson insisted he could not have committed the robbery because he had been meeting with his probation officer on the day of the robbery, more than 1,100 miles from Tacoma.
 Records from the Los Angeles County Probation Office confirmed his claim, and the robbery charge was dropped.
 Several days later, Anderson was arrested again, this time for a robbery of a Safeway in Tacoma in the early morning of April 8.
-Two other suspects in the Safeway robbery had identified Anderson as one of the robbers whose images were captured by a store surveillance camera.
+Two men who were suspects in other robberies in Tacoma said that Anderson had bragged that he had robbed the Safeway.
+They identified Anderson as one of the robbers whose images were captured by a store surveillance camera.
 Anderson again said he could not have committed the robbery because, less than 12 hours before, he had been at the Probation Office in Los Angeles.
 However, the Probation Office wouldn’t provide records for the relevant date, and Anderson was extradited to Washington to stand trial for the robbery.

 After Anderson’s conviction, the Innocence Project Northwest in Seattle took his case.
 The Project immediately obtained records confirming that Anderson had been at the Probation Office in Los Angeles on April 7, and did not have time to drive to Tacoma to commit the robbery.
 Based on the new records, the Project filed a Personal Restraint Petition, Washington’s version of a state habeas corpus petition, challenging Anderson’s conviction.
 The Washington State Court of Appeals granted Anderson’s petition in December 2008, and ordered a new trial.
 Anderson was released on bail in December 2008, and in February 2009, prosecutors dismissed the charges.